Kennewick, Washington: Culture

 Kennewick hosts a number of events throughout the year, many of which are held outdoors in public parks during the warm season.
 The largest weekend event in town is the Tri-Cities Water Follies, which fill the weekend of the HAPO Gold Cup, a hydroplane race taking place every July in the Columbia River just upstream of the Blue Bridge.
 Activities in Kennewick that weekend include the races itself as well as an airshow.
 There are other events throughout the Tri-Cities during Water Follies, such as Art in the Park, a craft show at Howard Amon Park in Richland.
 Over 70,000 people attend events related to Water Follies each year.

-Benton and Franklin Counties combine together to host a single fair at the end of each summer at the fairgrounds off SR 397 in east Kennewick.
+Benton and Franklin Counties combine to host a single fair at the end of each summer at the fairgrounds off SR 397 in east Kennewick.
 Like many other county fairs across the United States, the fair has livestock exhibitions, retail, carnival rides, and concerts.
 Also on site during the fair is a rodeo named the Horse Heaven Round-Up.